google/appengine-phabricator/README.md

 ... and one for labelling the current "testing" image as "latest" (which denotes our stable image):

     make release

-Note that these two rules require permissions that are restricted to the core developer team.

 ## Development